zim-desktop-wiki/zim-desktop-wiki/README.txt

 ====== COPYRIGHT ======

+All files in this package, with the exception of those mentioned below are copyrighted and licensed as follows:

 Copyright 2008, 2012 Jaap Karssenberg <jaap.karssenberg@gmail.com>

 This program is free software; you can redistribute it and/or modify